 Muller also addresses the elephant in the room – getting IT on board.

 “TraceGains made integration easy.
 With systems projects, you often have to choose between an integrated option or best of breed.
 TraceGains is both.
 It’s an integrated solution with an open architecture that brings data from disparate systems into a single repository.
 The data seamlessly flows to other systems, reducing duplicate data entry and reconciliation issues, and gives us confidence in our data, so we can make informed decisions that will help us grow.”

 With the launch of Formula Management, the TraceGains Networked Product Development suite is complete.
 TraceGains now provides a comprehensive suite of networked innovation, quality, and compliance solutions to consumer brands.

 Companies can combine the data from TraceGains with their ERP solutions and other systems of record to gain a unified view of their products, data, and processes across the business and throughout the supply chain, no matter how dispersed or complex.
 When this happens, teams can respond quickly to market, customer, and supply chain shifts while offering substantial value to everyone in their connected supply chain.

 Want to learn more?
-Register for our webinar to discover how a networked approach to product development, quality, and compliance allows teams to go from manual processes to automated results for better, faster innovation.
-Register here.
+Check out this on-demand webinar to discover how a networked approach to product development, quality, and compliance allows teams to go from manual processes to automated results for better, faster innovation.
+For more information on the TraceGains Networked Product Development Suite, watch our on-demand webinar here.